biyadav/summary/java/StreamOptional.md

 collect in a Set	      toSet()	Collects stream elements in a Set

-collect and transform	  collectingAndThen()	Collects stream elements and then transforms them using a Function
+collect and transform	  collectingAndThen()	Collects stream elements with Specified Collector d  and then transforms them using a Function f, collectingAndThen(Collector d, Function f);

+Employee highestPaidEmployee = employees.stream()
+    .collect(Collectors.collectingAndThen(
+        Collectors.maxBy(Comparator.comparing(Employee::getSalary)),
+        Optional::get
+    ));   we collected the optional and then executed fuction to get the employee

+## Why Use collectingAndThen?
+Post-process collected results (e.g., first collect to a list and then converting a list to an immutable list).

+Ensure transformations after collection (e.g., collect max or min to optional then  extracting actual object  from Optional).

+Enhance readability by chaining operations.

 ## Way to create  Streams